Grenada vs St Kitts Citizenship by Investment Program Analysis

 5. Tax advantages.
 Comparing tax advantages of Grenada vs St Kitts citizenship reveal benefits from both countries.
 Tax residents, non-residents, and citizens alike enjoy an attractive tax structure with no tax on foreign income and no wealth or inheritance tax.

 6. US visa opportunity.
-One of the benefits of citizenship over St Kitts citizenship is Grenada is the only Caribbean country whose citizens are eligible for the E-2 Visa that offers investors the opportunity to settle in the USA.
+One of the unique benefits of citizenship in Grenada versus St Kitts is Grenada is the only Caribbean country whose citizens are eligible for the E-2 Visa that offers investors the opportunity to settle in the USA.
 There are only 80 countries that are eligible for this visa.

 Grenada passport